-- Three concentrations: biomolecular engineering, bioelectronic engineering, and assistive technology: motor.
+- Two concentrations: bioelectronics and assistive technology: motor.

-- Research foci include biomolecular sensors and systems, assistive technologies for the elderly and disabled, bioinformatics, bioelectronics, protein design and drug development, and other areas at the junction between engineering, medicine, and science.
+- Research foci include interfacing biological sensors to computers, robotic assistive technologies for people with movement disabilities, bioelectronics, and other areas at the junction between engineering, medicine, and science.

 Information for First-Year Students (Freshmen)

 Please see the current UC Santa Cruz General Catalog for a full description of the BSOE admissions policy.

 Freshman Applicants: Once at UCSC, students will be accepted into the major based on grade-point average in selected lower-division mathematics, physics, and programming courses required for the major.

 It is recommended that high school students applying to the BSOE have completed four years of mathematics and three years of science in high school, if possible one year each of chemistry, physics, and biology.
 Comparable college mathematics and science courses completed at other institutions may be accepted in place of high school preparation.

 Transfer students need to have completed eight transferable courses from the list used for admission for on-campus students, with a GPA in those courses of 2.8 or better.
 However, students are recommended to complete at least 10 transferable courses prior to transfer, as they may otherwise have difficulty finishing in a timely fashion.